geo14150/TicTacToe/README.md

 For React/Vite applications, you do not open index.html directly.
 You must start the Vite development server, which handles JSX compilation and module loading.
 Execute the dev script defined in your package.json: npm run dev

-Open your web browser and navigate to the Local address shown, typically http://localhost:5173/.
+Open your web browser and navigate to the Local address shown.